open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-10-steps.md

 Join as a beta tester to help us improve the app:

 - **From a Phone:**
-  Join in Google Play on Android in [treehouse remote detail page](https://play.google.com/store/apps/details?id=org.ole.planet.myplanet).
+  Join in Google Play on Android in [myPlanet's app detail page](https://play.google.com/store/apps/details?id=org.ole.planet.myplanet).
 Scroll all the way down, under “Join the beta,” tap Join.
 - **From a Laptop or Desktop Computer:**
   Join on the web via [this link](https://play.google.com/apps/testing/org.ole.planet.myplanet).